be25894/bioinformatics_assignment/README.md

     * python  : amino acid translation.
     * NCBI    : identify the related references sequences for each sample.
     * EMBL-EBI website : performe the alignment and build the phylogenetic tree.
+    * MEGA software programe visualize the alignments resulting from Clustal Omega.
  * #### packages required
     * pip install biopython  (should be installed in the python terminal0
 ## Reproducing